 We found that this model trained on each miRNA separately did better than all the miRNAs combined (Fig. S8B-D, R2 = 0.50-0.79).
 There were notable similarities in parameter coefficients between each miRNA, such as the loop length dependencies.
 Moreover, data trained on let-7a and miR-155 and can predict the both chimeric miRNA affinities with an R2 of 0.55, suggesting that training on miR-155 and let-7a together has enough information to predict a chimera of the two miRNAs, and that there is not new behavior along these parameters that arises from a chimeric sequence (Fig S7D).

 We observe differences between miRNAs, such as in the register coefficients; these differences were exemplified by the observation that training on two miRNAs was unable to predict another as well as itself (Fig S7E-G, R2 = 0.35-0.44).
-A correlation of each parameter’s coefficients of the natural miRNAs to the that of the chimeric miRNAs resolves two classes of parameters (Fig 7E and F)--ones that relate to the seed region (seed mismatch position and type) and ones that report on the miRNA 3′ region (register, and register center).
+A correlation of each parameter’s coefficients of the natural miRNAs to the that of the chimeric miRNAs resolves two classes of parameters (Fig 7F)--ones that relate to the seed region (seed mismatch position and type) and ones that report on the miRNA 3′ region (register, and register center).
 For example, there is a high correlation of the let-7a-miR-155 chimera seed mismatch position and seed mismatch type coefficients with let-7a, let-7a +1, and let-7a -1’s, while a low correlation with their register coefficients.
 On the other hand, let-7a-miR-155 and miR-155 have a highly correlated register coefficients.
 Furthermore, there are features that seem similar across miRNAs regardless of sequence composition, such as offset, length, and loop length, as seen as high correlations across all miRNAs.

-Since there exists miRNA-specific differences, we included interaction terms between the miRNA and various other parameters to determine whether they increased the prediction power of the linear model, and found that an interaction between miRNA and register had the largest increase in prediction power for left-out data (R2=0.58; Fig 7F).
+Since there exists miRNA-specific differences, we included interaction terms between the miRNA and various other parameters to determine whether they increased the prediction power of the linear model, and found that an interaction between miRNA and register had the largest increase in prediction power for left-out data (R2=0.61; Fig 7D).
 The observation that there are miRNA-specific differences in model for predicting the effects of 3′-pairing is not surprising, given that models for seed-pairing required miRNA-specific terms as well.
-While this makes a general model for 3′-pairing for the effects on in vivo repression more distant, we find that this model does significantly better than the current 3′ pairing score (Fig 7G) in predicting affinity, and as shown below, for repression of 3′ paired sites for the miRNAs assayed herein.
+While this makes a general model for 3′-pairing for the effects on in vivo repression more distant, we find that this model does significantly better than the current 3′ pairing score (Fig 7E) in predicting affinity, and as shown below, for repression of 3′ paired sites for the miRNAs assayed herein.

+Displaced scraps worth considering:

+, and it seems that certain seed-mismatch positions have higher 3′ pairing contributions; however, with data for only a single miRNA that cannot span all possible seed mismatch locations and types it is difficult to draw generalizable conclusions.

 In the simplest model, AGO2 is interpreting different seed-mismatches through interactions with the major and minor groove of the seed-target duplex (REF), and these interactions could change the likelihood of undergoing a conformational change to promote formation of the 3′ paired sequences.
 Alternatively, the sequence of the 3′ end of the miRNA could affect the conformation of AGO, such that it is more or less likely poised to allow formation of 3′ pairing interactions--i.e. some synergistic interaction between the seed and 3′ pairing regions of the guide RNA.